okikio/broadcast-channel-security-vulnerablility/README.md

 > On firefox you can limit the reach of Broadcast Channel to only the Worker that created it by using `data` urls to create the Worker as in Firefox `data` urls are treated as a different origin.
 If `URL.createObjectURL(...)` is used, then Firefox will still be vulnerable.
 Using `data` urls to create Workers also blocks Broadcast Channel from working within that Worker not just the eval.

+You can view this vulnerability on Codepen: https://codepen.io/okikio/pen/vYRvqRy

 > **Note**: this affects all browser vendors as of August 2nd, 2022 EST
 > * Edge & Chrome: 103.0.1264.77 & 104.0.5112.79